enridaga/dka-robo/README.md

 sh run.sh -l KB_partial.nq
 ```

-this will start your server on port 8080, loading the knowledge base “KB_partial.nq” into a triple store.
+The command starts the server on port 8080, loading the knowledge base “KB_partial.nq”.
+`KB_partial.nq` is the knowledge base about locations and coordinates.
+This must be equivalent to the spatial knowledge of the robot.
 Note that after first time there is no need to run the -l flag, but just use
 ```
 sh ./run.sh
 ```